Definition of Kenning

 upon the cross-beam.
 All those fair through creation.

 Wondrous was the victory-tree, and I stained with sins,

 This is an example of kenning from an old Anglo-Saxon poem.
 Here, the phrases “voice-bearer,” “cross-beam,” and “victory-tree” serve as metaphors.
 These help in describing an object’s detail by employing compound words.

 Function of Kenning

-The kenning is used as a poetic device and its function in poetry is to describe something in alternative ways to provide a richer and different meaning.
+Kenning is used as a poetic device, and its function in poetry is to describe something in alternative ways, in order to provide a richer and different meaning.
 Kenning is related to dialects as well, wherein it works as a showcase example of regional or local dialect.
-Also, metaphorical usage of kenning makes the poetic language more vibrant and increases thought provoking vocabulary.
-Hence, it tends to keep the readers engaged.
+Also, metaphorical usage of kenning makes the poetic language more vibrant, and increases thought-provoking vocabulary.
+Hence, it tends to keep readers engaged.